About

 Will applying for a credit card hurt my credit score?

 An application usually triggers a hard inquiry, which can temporarily lower your score by a few points.
-For most people, the impact is small and fades over time.
-The bigger long-term impact comes from how you use the card (on-time payments and low utilization help).
+The impact is often smaller than the long-term effect of on-time payments and keeping utilization low.

 Are cashback rewards taxable?